atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 , II
 cannot be offended at my informing “my father — A good fon,., Sally, is V most likely to make a good husband“
-“be fo, ” answered she.
+“be fo, " answered she.
 Sullenly; “but if your father refuses his con“ “you will make no husband at all “to me', and then what shall I get by “your goodness } You will not be good “to me — you will be the worst pf men
 4
 “if you leave me now, after having “gained my heart, and made me be /
-** that you love me” — (fobbing.)
+** that you love me" — (fobbing.)
-“I have told you nothing but what is flriduy true, ” said he — “I dote on you; but, in order to be worthy of the love I stgh for in return, I must “be a dutiful fon to the best of fathers.
+“I have told you nothing but what is flriduy true, " said he — “I dote on you; but, in order to be worthy of the love I stgh for in return, I must “be a dutiful fon to the best of fathers.
 “I will write to him immediately; I “will solicit his consent, and I doubt B 6 “not
 •